Use effects in iMovie on iPhone, iPad or iPod touch

 Use video effects in iMovie on Mac

 iMovie includes effects that can change the way your clips look.
 You can quickly improve the way a clip looks and sounds.
 If you want a particular look, use a preset filter like Black and White or Sepia.
-Adjust colors, match colors between clips, fix whites or grays, and more with the built-in automatic color adjustment tools.
-Or make manual color adjustments.
+Adjust colours, match colours between clips, fix whites or greys, and more with the built-in automatic colour adjustment tools.
+Or make manual colour adjustments.

 Quickly improve the way a clip looks and sounds in iMovie on Mac